Callum-Slowley/callum-slowley.github.io/2DBoatGame.md

-## Global Gam Jam 2020
+## Boat Racing Game

-**Game description:** All alone in space, Systems constantly failing: How long will you last...
-The StarShip Harvey is stranded in space with minimal systems, unfortunatly you have drifted into an asteroid field and need to keep the basic systems left on the ship going.
-Whilst also avoiding the incoming asteroids.
+**Game description:**

 ### 1. Intro
-For the 2020 global game jam the theme was "Repair".
-My Group created the game Outer Dark where you are the last remaining person alive on your ship.
-Your goal is to stay alive in the ship for as long as possible by fixing your ship and dodging  asteroids.
+This game is my first game i completed in unity, its a 2D boat racing game created in unity.
+The aim of the game is to collect rings to increase your score and

 ### 2. Assess assumptions on which statistical inference will be based